Are you tired of shaking from anxiety and stress?

 I’ve learned the truth about anxiety shaking from Barry Mcdonagh, the creator of the excellent Panic Away program:

-In the wild when an animal has just avoided an attack, it will shake intensely for several minutes and then return to eating grass as if nothing has happened – it’s part of the fight or flight response.
+In the wild, when an animal has just avoided an attack, it will shake intensely for several minutes and then return to eating grass as if nothing has happened – it’s part of the fight or flight response.